Bloomsbury School District

-The Bloomsbury School District is a community public school district that serves students in pre-kindergarten through eighth grade from Bloomsbury, in Hunterdon County, New Jersey, United States.
+The Bloomsbury School District is a community public school district that serves students in pre-kindergarten through eighth grade from Bloomsbury, in Hunterdon County, in the U.S. state of New Jersey.

-As of the 2017-18 school year, the district, consisting of one school, had an enrollment of 87 students and 11.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.7:1.
-In the 2016-17 school year, the district had the 11th-smallest enrollment of any school district in the state.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 98 students and 15.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.4:1.
+In the 2016–17 school year, the district had the 11th-smallest enrollment of any school district in the state.

-The district participates in the Interdistrict Public School Choice Program, having been approved on November 2, 1999, as one of the first ten districts statewide to participate in the program.
-Seats in the program for non-resident students are specified by the district and are allocated by lottery, with tuition paid for eligible participating students by the New Jersey Department of Education.
+The district participates in the Interdistrict Public School Choice Program, having been approved on November 2, 1999, as one of the first ten districts statewide to participate in the program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
+Available slots are announced annually by grade.